rahulansharma682/tweet-sentiment-classifier/README.md

 ## 🌐 Deployment

-This app is ready to deploy to Streamlit Cloud with zero configuration!
+This app is already deployed in Streamlit Cloud.
+Here is the link: https://tweet-sentiment-classifier.streamlit.app/

 ### Quick Deploy to Streamlit Cloud